ezsystems/ezplatform-graphql/doc/research/better_location_handling.md

 - Do we introduce a custom value object used when loading domain items, a composition of content + location ?
   - Or is the location dynamically determined based on... some context ?
   - That custom value object could just be `Location`, since it always refer to a content item.

+## Backward compatibility
+The main BC change is with collections: the items returned by the same GraphQL query may differ after this change.
+The easiest way to cover it would be to make the new resolver's tags optional, as an opt-in mechanism for the 2.x release of ezplatform-graphql.

+What could the new resolver be like ?
+- `LocationCollectionResolver`
+  But does it only handle collections ?
+It also handles fields values.